 Please call the rectory if you need assistance

 Sacrament of Reconciliation: Saturdays, from 3:30-4:00 in the the St. Timothy Church or by appointment

 Baptisms(child 7 and younger), Marriages, Funerals: call the rectory to schedule, please note that there is a limit of 50 attendees (excuding the ministers) and social distancing must be be practiced.
 Classes are required for Baptisms and Marriages.

 The Archdiocese has given the following guidance for Anointing of the Sick, and ministering to the sick and homebound during this Coronavirus crisis.

 Please call the rectory to schedule a visit.

 Patients with COVID-19: 4 priests are selected for each vicariate by the Episcopal Vicar and authorized to anoint any confirmed COVID-19 patients.
 When the Sacrament of Anointing of the Sick is requested for a CONFIRMED COVID-19 PATIENT, the priest who receives the request immediately refers the case directly to one of the 4 designated priests in his Vicariate, who will minister the sacrament of Anointing of the Sick to the patient.

 Patients without COVID-19: The parish priest will minister this sacrament following the usual facility guidelines if in a hospital or nursing home.
 If at home, he will adhere to the social distancing guidelines, and handwashing protocol, and administer the sacrament per the Archdiocesan guidelines.

-Rev. Jose Baptista, sfx
+Father Jose Baptista, sfx